tailsdotcom/coding-test-pricing-service/README.md

 ## Testing

-If you haven't been doing so as you've gone along, write appropriate tests in the test framework of choice for the pricing logic.
-If you don't have time, just tell us how you'd go about testing that this logic works as intended (e.g. what level of testing, what sorts of test cases, etc.).
+We would like to see some tests written in the testing framework of your choice for the pricing logic.

+If you do not have time to write tests, tell us how you would test the pricing logic works as intended.
+For example: what level of testing, what sorts of test cases, etc.

 ## Submitting